hoprnet/gnosis-vpn-client-system-service/README.md

 # Gnosis VPN Client System Service

 The service establishes a VPN connection to a remote endpoint.
-It handles hoprd session and optinally wireguard setup.
+It handles hoprd session and optinally wireguard setup (linux only).

 ## General usage